 After removing the filling from the Oreo cookies, use a food processor to blend them into a fine crumb.
 Set aside.

 In the bowl of a stand mixer, cream the vegan butter on med-high until light and fluffy (about 4 minutes), scraping down bowl and paddle a few times in between.
 Add powdered sugar a few cups at a time, scraping down bowl and paddle between intervals.

 Add the vanilla and coconut milk, then mix on medium for one minute.
 Scrape down bowl and paddle and add the Oreo cookie crumbs.
 Mix until incorporated.

 Once the cakes are Vegan Chocolate Cakes are cooled and leveled, fill and frost with Oreo Buttercream.
 To create the same look as pictured, press some Oreo cookie crumbs to the bottom third of the cake after frosting.
 Pipe swirls of buttercream around the top edge of the cake using Wilton Tip 4B, then sprinkle the swirls with colorful sprinkles.
 Finish by garnishing with whole Oreos.

 - The Vegan Chocolate Cake can be made ahead and stored at room temperature, covered tightly in plastic wrap, for up to two days.
 Alternatively, you can cover with plastic wrap and store in the freezer for up to two months before thawing to room temperature.

-- The Oreo Buttercream can be made ahead and stored at room temperature in an airtight container for up to two weeks.
+- The Oreo Buttercream can be made ahead and stored in an airtight container in the refrigerator for up to two weeks.
 When you’re ready to use it, bring it back to room temperature and re-whip with your stand mixer to bring it back to frosting consistency.

 Did you make this recipe?
 I want to know how it went!
 Let me know in the comments below and feel free to tag @sugarandsparrowco on Instagram to show me.
 I love to see what you’re caking!